pavanmarulappa/Website-Template/README.md

 - **Website Icon and Title** (`./public/index.html`)
     - Change the profile photo or logo by replacing `avatar.png` in the `./public` folder and update the reference in line 6 of `index.html`.
-    - Update the website title in `index.html`.
+    - Update the website title in `index.html` at line 9.

 ### Changes in the `./src` Folder